pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   given point (center).
 * A chord is a segment intersecting the circle in two points.
 The diameter is the largest chord and it passes through the center.
+* The perpendicular from the center of a circle to a chord bisects it.
+* Congruent chords are equidistant from the center.
 * A secant is a line intersecting a circle in two points.
 * A tangent is a line intersecting a circle in one point.
 * The portion of a circle that connects two points is an arc; e.g.,
   $\widehat{AB}$ denotes arc joining $A$ and $B$ on the circle.
-* The angle made by the radii joining the endpoints of an arc with the center is called the measure of the arc.
+* The measure of the angle (central angle) made by the radii joining the endpoints of an arc with the center is called the measure of the arc.
 * The length of an arc of measure $\theta$ in a circle of radius $r$ is
   $\frac{\theta}{360^\circ}2\pi r$.
 * The portion of a circle between two radii is called a sector.